mettafive/applied-spiral-dynamics/README.md

 ```

+**The Bigger Vision:**

+Pixel maps unlock multiple possibilities:

+**For Personal Growth:** See your beliefs reflected back to you - what you carry becomes visible, making it easier to unlearn patterns that no longer serve you.
+Your mental structure travels with you across conversations, providing genuine continuity.

-**The bigger vision:** Your pixel map becomes a personal data asset you own.
-As it grows richer, content platforms can query it ("Is this a match for this user?") without ever seeing your actual data - just getting yes/no answers.
+**For Data Ownership:** Your pixel map becomes a personal asset you own and control.
+As it grows richer, content platforms can query it ("Is this content a match for this user?") without ever seeing your actual data - just receiving match scores.
 This breaks data monopolies and returns algorithmic control to users.
+Over time, multiple deposit methods will emerge beyond LLM conversations - making your pixel map a living representation of who you are.

+**For AI Alignment:** We believe pixel maps are the beginning of something significant.
+Imagine AI agents having their own pixel maps - filters through which their experience and outputs flow.
+Observers could see which beliefs and past experiences shape each response, addressing the black box problem.
+Perhaps AI can, like humans, move through developmental stages - allowing alignment to emerge as an organic byproduct of maturation, rather than being bolted on at the end through rigid prompting rules that leave us perpetually one step behind.

 **Demo at Edge City:** 2-week build showcasing the core developmental companion with real-time pixel extraction and visualization.

 ---